 \subsection{Average latency v.s.
 Bandwidth}

-Notice that the previous examples under two scenarios only consider a high band width, i.e., 100 MHz.
+Notice that the previous examples under two scenarios only consider a high bandwidth.
 We further explore the effects of bandwidth on the average latency.
 For simplicity, a single traffic type is considered in the simulation, where the packet size is 500 bytes and the average packet arrival rate is 50 packets/sec.
-Fig. \ref{fig:BW} shows the average latency of single traffic type with different bandwidth under two scenarios.
-As shown in this figure, for scenario 1, i.e., when UE walks around the center of two BSs, multi-path solution performs the best whatever the bandwidth is.
-By contrast, when UE walks around BS 2 in most time, i.e., scenario 2, single path solution performs the best, especially under the low bandwidth.
-However, multi-path solution gets the higher gain when increasing the bandwidth compared with single path.
+Fig. \ref{fig:BW} shows the average latency of a single traffic type with different bandwidths under two scenarios.
+Under scenario 1, i.e., when UE walks around the center of two BSs, the proposed multi-path solution performs the best whichever the bandwidth is.
+By contrast, when UE walks around BS2 in most time under scenario 2, the single-path solution performs the best, especially under the lower bandwidth.
+However, the multi-path solution gets higher gains when increasing the bandwidth compared with the single-path solution.